mohaaw/studio/README.md

     *   **Kiosk Chatbot**: An AI assistant to help customers with common questions in the self-service kiosk.
     #ai #genai #genkit #google-gemini
 *   **Trade-in & Buyback Management**: A dedicated workflow to process customer trade-ins, complete with AI-suggested valuation. #tradein #buyback
+*   **Multi-Language Support**: Seamlessly switch between **English** and **Arabic** to cater to a broader user base and improve accessibility.
+    *   **English**: The default language, providing a familiar interface for a wide audience.
+    *   **Arabic**: Newly added support, offering full translation of the user interface and content for Arabic-speaking users.
+This enhances usability and expands the application's potential reach. #multilanguage #i18n #localization #arabic
+*   **Improved User Interface and Experience**: Refined design and navigation for a more intuitive and efficient workflow across all modules.
+*   **Enhanced Performance**: Optimized backend processes and frontend rendering for faster load times and smoother interactions.
 *   **Supplier & Purchase Order Tracking**: Manage your list of suppliers and keep track of all your purchase orders. #purchasing #supply-chain
 *   **Self-Service Kiosk Mode**: A simplified, customer-facing interface for browsing products and checking repair statuses. #kiosk #self-service #customer-experience
 *   **Employee Management**: Track employee information and manage roles and permissions. #hrm #staff-management